google/pasta/README.md

 * Changing the indentation level of a block of code is not supported.
-This is not an issue for renames, but would cause problems for refactors like extracting a method or similar.
+This is not an issue for renames, but would cause problems for refactors like extracting a method.

-* pasta works under the assumption that the python version that the code is written for and the version used to run pasta are the same.
+* `pasta` works under the assumption that the python version that the code is written for and the version used to run pasta are the same.
 This is because pasta relies on [`ast.parse`](https://docs.python.org/2/library/ast.html#ast.parse)

-* Some python features are not fully supported, including `global` and python3 language features including PEP-498, and probably many others.
+* Some python features are not fully supported, including `global` and python3 language features including PEP-498.

 ## Developing